 What is the Taste & Texture of the Red Lentil Tofu?

 Red lentil tofu is smooth, firm and creamy.
-The flavor is neutral (more so than soy tofu or chickpea tofu), making it ideal for any and all added flavors.
+The flavor is neutral and very mild in taste (more so than soy tofu or chickpea tofu), making it ideal for any and all added flavors.

 How to Serve Red Lentil Tofu

-Use the red lentil tofu as you would soy tofu, in stir-fries, scrambles, soups, sandwiches, kebabs, or as an ingredient in baking or dessert recipes.
+Use the red lentil tofu as a 1:1 substitute for soy tofu, in stir-fries, scrambles, soups, sandwiches, kebabs, or as an ingredient in baking or dessert recipes.

 I think it is delicious plain, with a favorite dipping sauce on the side.
 Lightly frying, baking or broiling the tofu, with just a smidge of oil, is crispy-creamy heaven!
 Even my resident carnivores give it big thumbs up!